Darlington

 Darlington is a market town in the Borough of Darlington, County Durham, England.
 It lies on the River Skerne, 13 mi west of Middlesbrough and 17 mi south of Durham.
-Darlington had a population of 107,800 at the 2021 Census, making it a "large town" and one of the largest settlements in North East England.
-The town is linked to London, Leeds, York, Newcastle and Edinburgh by the East Coast Main Line railway and the A1 road.
+Darlington had a population of 107,800 in the 2021 Census, making it a "large town" and one of the largest settlements in North East England.
+The town is linked to London, Leeds, York, Newcastle and Edinburgh by the East Coast Main Line railway and the A1(M) motorway.